Which Devices Are at Security Risk and Can There Be Ways to Counter the Problem?

-Billions of computers and smartphones are facing security risk following critical hardware flaws revealed recently.
+Billions of computers and smartphones are a security risk following critical hardware flaws revealed recently.

 Meltdown and Spectre

-According to the Singapore Computer Emergency Response Team (SingCert), these hardware flaws allow attackers to steal any data processed by the computer.
+According to the Singapore Computer Emergency Response Team (SingCert), these hardware flaws allow attackers to steal any data from any computer.

 “This includes confidential information such as passwords, which could allow them to compromise computers or entire server networks.”

-SingCert which issued the alert is a unit of Singapore’s Cyber Security Agency, which coordinates the nation’s response to cyber threats and attacks.
+SingCert which issued the alert is a unit of Singapore’s Cyber Security Agency.
+This coordinates the nation’s response to cyber threats and attacks.

 Fortunately, no reports of attacks due to the two critical flaws, dubbed Meltdown and Spectre have been received.

-Meltdown affects computers that use Intel chips, while Spectre affects computers and smartphones built on Advanced Micro Devices (AMD) and ARM processors.
+Meltdown affects computers that use Intel chips.
+Meanwhile, Spectre affects computers and smartphones built on Advanced Micro Devices (AMD) and ARM processors.

-Global researchers had earlier released the full details of these two critical flaws in modern computer chips, which between them, subject almost every computing device to snooping and data thefts.
+Global researchers had earlier released the full details of these two critical flaws in modern computer chips.
+These details subject almost every computing device to snooping and data thefts.

 “Although billions of computers and devices are vulnerable, security fixes are already being rolled out,” said SingCert.

-Researchers first discovered the flaws separately last year and it is not known if hackers have abused them so far.
+Researchers first discovered the flaws separately last year and it is still unknown if hackers have abused them so far.

 The researchers are from Google’s Project Zero, the University of Pennsylvania, Austria’s Graz University of Technology, Australia’s University of Adelaide and security firms Cyberus Technology, Rambus and Data61.

-If the vulnerability is not patched, it not only puts the data in the chip memory at risk, but also provides an entry point to critical servers and the entire corporate network.
+If the vulnerability doesn’t get patches, it not only puts the data in the chip memory at risk.
+It also provides an entry point to critical servers and the entire corporate network.

 The researchers said both flaws worked on the same principle that allowed hackers to access the deep recesses of a computer’s memory.

-“This might include passwords stored in a password manager or browser, your personal photos, e-mails, instant messages and even business-critical documents.”
+“This might include passwords stored in a password manager or browser.
+It can even reach your personal photos, e-mails, instant messages, and even business-critical documents.”